TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 GstCaps can now contain the value 'binning'.
 If you have not yet used binning this does not affect you.

-See documentation for further details ???? link
+See `documentation <https://www.theimagingsource.com/documentation/tiscamera/gstreamer.html#how-to-read-caps>` for further details.

 ### skipping

 GstCaps can now contain the value skipping'.
 If you have not yet used skipping this does not affect you.

-See documentation for further details ???? link
+See `documentation <https://www.theimagingsource.com/documentation/tiscamera/gstreamer.html#how-to-read-caps>` for further details.

 ## tools